KarthiKeyanZz/KarthiKeyanZz/README.md

 # Hi there, I'm KarthiKeyan! 👋

 ## 🚀 About Me
-I'm a **B.Tech graduate in Artificial Intelligence and Data Science** with a passion for turning complex data into actionable insights and building innovative tech solutions.
-As a **fresher**, I'm eager to contribute my skills and grow in the tech industry.
+I'm a **B.Tech graduate in Artificial Intelligence and Data Science** with a strong foundation in **Full Stack Development**, **Database Management**, and **Website Development**.
+I enjoy crafting seamless user experiences, building robust backends, and exploring the intersection of data and technology to create meaningful solutions.

 ## 💻 My Skillset
 - **Full Stack Development**: Experienced with the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).